Al3grus/al3grus/README.md

 In 2025, I completed an intensive six-month cybersecurity bootcamp covering SOC, SIEM, DFIR, MITRE ATT&CK, and red-team methodology, and earned the eJPT (97%) certification.
 I continue to develop my skills through home-lab projects, currently building an AI-augmented detection pipeline (Wazuh, Suricata, n8n, Claude API).

-🌍 Fluent in Portuguese (native), English, and Spanish

----

-## 🎯 What I'm Focused On

-- Open to roles in cybersecurity, security operations, blockchain, fintech and IT, on a remote basis across the EU or hybrid in Brussels.
-- **Currently building [Argus SOC](https://github.com/Al3grus/Argus-SOC)** - an AI-Augmented Home Lab Security Operations Center with Active Directory monitoring, Proxmox virtualisation, and MSSP edge sensor deployment

 ---

 ## 🔐 Featured Work